5 Benefits of Learning to Play Acoustic Guitar

 - You don’t have to worry about the technical aspects so much.

 - You can concentrate on the basics.

 - You’ll have a simple platform as a singer and/or songwriter.

 Read on to learn more about each point

 If you learn to play on an acoustic guitar you’ll typically spend a bit less on your first instrument than if you had gone with an electric guitar.
 That’s simply because you don’t need an amp, an instrument cable and some of the other accessories.

 There are some great beginner acoustic guitars under $200, and that’s the budget I recommend when starting out.
 For that, you’ll generally get a better-quality acoustic instrument than if you had spent the same amount on an electric guitar and amp.

 Or, you can take the $100 or more you would have spent on an amp and grab an intermediate-level acoustic guitar when you are first starting out.
-That means you wouldn’t have upgrade for a long while.
+That means you wouldn’t have to upgrade for a long while.

 Look, if I knew everybody was going to stick with it I would say spend as much as you can on your first guitar and get a pro-level instrument.
 However, I know cost is always an issue, especially since most newbies aren’t 100% sure they’ll stay with it.
 Choosing an acoustic guitar as your first instrument can help minimize that cost.